Malmedy - East Belgium Go to content

 Bandstand Place de Rome

 The town boasts three bandstands.
 They are evidence of the fact that music has always been of special importance in Malmedy.
-What is special about the bandstand on the Place de Rome is the way it is modelled on nature – the branches and twigs seem to
+What is special about the bandstand on the Place de Rome is the way it is modelled on nature – the branches and twigs seem to be growing out of the cement.

 11